fms-cat/thump/README.md

 // `w` is used for waiting.
 // Value pointed by param is used for waiting time (in ms) pi $_, si 200, w $_

+// At the end of program, The program counter automatically jumps to start of program
 ```

 ### How to drawing in Thump